mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

         self.vals[i] = val
 ```

 We can now play around with our `Array` class.
-Below, we create an instance, confirm there's nothing in the first index, fill that slot with a string, then return it.
-We also confirm that our array rejects a non-string object.
+Below, we create an instance, confirm there's nothing in the first index, fill that slot with a char, then return it.
+We also confirm that our array rejects a non-char value.
 It's not the most exciting code in the world, but it works!

 {% include header-python.html %}
 ```python